softkave/fimidara-server-node/notes/now.md

 - [ ] Add array or singular item type to permission item mddoc definitions
 - [ ] Make sure min and max is set for mddoc fields
 - [ ] CORS and origin restrict non-public endpoints to just fimidara frontend
-- [ ] remove setRequired from mddoc fieldobject fields, and use requiredField and optionalField
-- [ ] either return shorted enums to descriptive text or find a way to add comments to them in api and sdk.
+- [ ] either return shortened enums to descriptive text or find a way to add comments to them in api and sdk.
-- [ ] docs fns, stripSpaceFromNewline, padNewline, replaceLayoutPlaceholders
 - [ ] clarify in docs, endpoints that have required body but same fields can be passed in path or query
-- [ ] public / private endpoint getter functions
 - [ ] type and field comments from mddoc
 - [ ] gen validation schemas from mddoc
 - [ ] gen tests from mddoc